UTSASRG/NumaPerf/README.md

 Notes/To-do:
 1. Code cleanup: rename functions to be more descriptive and refactor code
-1. Fix UMT2013 (#11): change from compiler based instrumentation to pin (binary) instrumentation (Similar to NumaProf).
+2. Fix UMT2013 (#11): change from compiler based instrumentation to pin (binary) instrumentation (Similar to NumaProf).

+We will compare NumaPerf to all existing work: numaProf, SNPERF (An application-centric ccNUMAmemory profiler), NUMAgrind, Numatop, HPCToolkit (Xu's work), and MemProf (a Memory Profiler for NUMA Multicore Systems [ATC'12]).
+Basic idea is to check the memory sharing pattern.

+Camera Ready Site(ICS '21): https://ics21-pub.hotcrp.com/paper/52/edit

 Clone this repo:
 ```
 git clone https://github.com/UTSASRG/NumaPerf.git
 ```

-Learn more about NumaPerf in ICS'21.